Skip to main content

 Deduction base

-The basis of the deduction will be the amount of the research and development expenses and, where applicable, the investments in tangible and intangible assets , excluding buildings and land.
+The basis for the deduction will be the amount of research and development expenses and, where applicable, the investments in tangible and intangible fixed assets , excluding buildings and land.

-Research and development expenses will be considered to be those incurred by the taxpayer, including the depreciation of assets used for the aforementioned activities, as long as they are directly related to said activities and are effectively applied to their execution, and are specifically individualized by projects.
+Research and development expenses shall be considered those incurred by the taxpayer, including the depreciation of assets assigned to the aforementioned activities, insofar as they are directly related to said activities and are effectively applied to their performance, being specifically listed individually by project.

 The base of the deduction will be reduced by the amount of the subsidies received to promote said activities, and are taxed as income during the tax period.